 So much for finding the a,b coefficients, which will be real, not complex numbers.
 Each a,b pair says how much a particular frequency is weighted in the summation leading to h(t).
 How should we combine an, bn, for one measure of a particular frequency's contribution?
 It turns out is a good choice.
 The Cn's represent the spectrum of h(t).

-uniform there will be 2N segments of time, each segment the sample time
+there will be 2N segments of time, each segment the sample time (time between

 The maximum frequency in h(t) is , therefore we have the Sampling Theorem:

 The sampling frequency must be greater than twice the highest frequency in the input waveform in order for all frequencies in the input to be correctly resolved.
 If the sampling criterion holds, then the input waveform can be exactly reconstructed from it Fourier coefficients.
 Another way to say it: If an input waveform is sampled at Fs, then the highest input frequency that can be resolved without aliasing is Fs/2.